Formula9/Framework/README.md

 Or you can fork it and fill your boots.

+## Console

+The Formula 9 Framework classes include consoles, commands and associated service providers.
+Included are the commands required to manage portions of the framework (such as cache, generating .phpstorm.meta.php, generating passwords as well as provide an `artisan` clone for migrations.

+## PDO, Eloquent or Formula 9 NineBase PDO Wrapper with Query Builder.

+The current ORM option is `Illuminate Eloquent` with laravel `Model` support (including events and triggers.)
+However, it is not necessary to use Eloquent or any other ORM.
+The framework comes with the ever-present PDO perquisite - packaged with a query builder and Database wrappers.

+The Query Builder uses Aura/SqlQuery in the background.
+Simple methods are available, yet expose all of the power of Aura/SqlQuery to build, cache, store and retrieve queries.

 ## Coming Soon

 * A large number of tests exist for the framework.
 However, I'm not ready to release them as yet.